Code of Ethics and Practice

-DISCRIMINATION – Offer a non-judgmental professional service, free from discrimination, honouring the individuality of the client.
+DISCRIMINATION – Offer a non-judgmental professional service, free from discrimination, honoring the individuality of the client.
 Counsellors work with clients in ways that affirm both the common humanity and the uniqueness of each individual.
-They must be sensitive to the cultural context and worldview of the client, for instance whether the individual, family or the community is taken as central.
+They must be sensitive to the cultural context and worldview of the client, for instance, whether the individual, family, or the community is taken as central.

 HUMAN RIGHTS – The fundamental values of counselling and psychotherapy include a commitment to:

 • Enhancing the quality of professional knowledge and its application

 • Fostering a sense of self that is meaningful to the person(s) concerned

 • Increasing personal effectiveness

 • Enhancing the quality of relationships between people

 • Appreciating the variety of human experience and culture